microscopy-processing/FlowDenoising/README.md

 # FlowDenoising: (Optical Flow)-driven volumetric (3D) Gaussian denoising

-FlowDenoising inputs a data volume (currently MRC and TIFF files are accepted), low-pass filters the data using a Gaussian kernel, and outputs the filtered volume (a MRC file or a sequence of TIFF files).
+FlowDenoising inputs a data volume (currently MRC and TIFF files are accepted), low-pass filters the data using a Gaussian kernel, and outputs the filtered volume (MRC or TIFF).

 Example: